johngeraldcayabyab/evening-dew/README.md

 <h5>Initial Value Rules</h5>
 <p>Initial values can have nullable FormRequest fields but should be required in the front-end</p>
 <p>But the initial values that are supposed to be required in the FormRequest are now "auto-filled" in the observer</p>
+<p>If something really is required from the FormRequest, then the value must always be provided</p>